 which may have its value in its place, does not meet the desire for communion.
 These things, moreover, are recognised in the Scriptures, and those scriptures form a warrant in which the mind may rest, perhaps not always wisely in looking for them; and God, having left the record of them there, has proved His will that they should be the order of blessing.

 But the clergy have excluded the laity from the office of preaching, that is, they will not preach with them.
 In the claim of communion and fellowship, which will be found to militate strongly against their official position, the laity, of course, will bear the largest though not the exclusive share; for it is a desire and a principle felt or recognised by many of the clergy.
 In acquaintance with the Scriptures, as we have said, there is as great an appetite, and, as I have remarked, I believe as much progress, at the least, made by them as by the clergy.
 As to preaching, the laity have long been occupied with it, and in many instances as successfully at least as any of the clergy.
 I despise no solemn designation, if the church be competent to it, to any office.
-But I hold that the Scriptures recognise the laity, if they are to be so called, preaching, and *that the Lord was with them in it.* And I think the clergy would have very great difficulty in shewing from Scripture any appointment or ordination to such preaching as is contemplated in missionary labour.
+But I hold that the Scriptures recognise the laity, if they are to be so called, preaching, and *that the Lord was with them in it*.
+And I think the clergy would have very great difficulty in shewing from Scripture any appointment or ordination to such preaching as is contemplated in missionary labour.

-&#8220;They that were scattered abroad went everywhere preaching the word&#8221;; and those who were scattered abroad were *all* except the apostles. &#8220;And the hand of the Lord,&#8221; we are told, &#8220;was with them, and a great number believed, and turned to the Lord.&#8221; I am not, here, one way or other, discussing the value of episcopal ordination; but I regret the unseasonable effort of many to exclude those whose labours Scripture distinctly recognises, and necessarily thereby to induce schism in the church.
+"They that were scattered abroad went everywhere preaching the word"; and those who were scattered abroad were all except the apostles.
+"And the hand of the Lord", we are told, "was with them, and a great number believed, and turned to the Lord".
+I am not, here, one way or other, discussing the value of episcopal ordination; but I regret the unseasonable effort of many to exclude those whose labours Scripture distinctly recognises, and necessarily thereby to induce schism in the church.

 One great evil hitherto has been the dissociation of nominal office from the power of the Spirit.
 This is denied by no spiritual person.
-The Spirit has been poured out| in efficient service on many not officially employed.
+The Spirit has been poured out¦ in efficient service on many not officially employed.
 The clergy are setting themselves to exclude these: they are standing on office

-| This expression I should not now use*;* but I prefer leaving the tract as it is, as a memorial of what was passing more than thirty years ago, and has so much stronger an application now.
+¦This expression I should not now use; but I prefer leaving the tract as it is, as a memorial of what was passing more than thirty years ago, and has so much stronger an application now.
 Certainly moderation was not wanting.

 {60}